Each day, we strive to listen, converse, reflect, learn and act so Alpha Gamma Delta’s voice speaks to our entire membership.

 - Explore additional avenues with the Alpha Gamma Delta Foundation to secure funding for racial justice education.

-- Provide ongoing resources such as an insightful discussion on power and privilege with our sister Dr. Ericka Roland on Alpha Gam’s podcast, Love Lead Listen.
+- Provide ongoing resources to members of ages, such as an insightful discussion on power and privilege with our sister, Dr. Ericka Roland, on Alpha Gam’s podcast, Love Lead Listen.

 - Examine each policy and procedure in Alpha Gamma Delta to ensure they are inclusive and equitable for all members.